Skip to main content

 Where can I find a catalog of UL theses and dissertations?

-Find searchable catalogs for UL Lafayette theses and dissertations.
-(Full-text availability is noted.)
+Explore the searchable catalogs for UL Lafayette theses and dissertations.
+(Full-text availability is noted.
+For access, use your ULID and password.)

 Theses and dissertations published prior to 2013 are shelved on the second floor of the library.
-Those published after 2013 are only available in the Louisiana Room on the library's third floor.
+Those published after 2013 are only available in the Louisiana Collection on the library's third floor.

 View the Library Floor Pan.